Taipei Nan Shan Plaza: Architecture

 The architectural plan of Taipei Nan Shan Plaza consists of three parts: a 7-story complex mall, a 48-story tower, and a diamond-shaped entrance building with an open art space.
-The 272-meter-tall tower is now the second tallest building in Taipei, and will be the highest-ranking office building in East Asia, with the aim of becoming the first choice for multinational companies to set up corporate headquarters.
+The 272-meter-tall tower is now the third tallest building in Taipei, and will be the highest-ranking office building in East Asia, with the aim of becoming the first choice for multinational companies to set up corporate headquarters.

 The complex shopping mall is from the 3rd floor to the 7th floor.
-It will introduce international fashion brands, which are expected to drive the fashion trend of Taipei.
+It introduces international fashion brands, which are expected to drive the fashion trend of Taipei.
 The wide and traversable shopping malls ease the dense visuals of skyscrapers in the Xinyi Special District as well as providing an open view for the public.
 At the same time, the basement will plan 31 parking spaces for buses and large vehicles, in order to effectively solve issues with parking.

 As for the diamond-type architectural design of Songren Road in the east, considering the requirements of Taipei as a global city, Taipei Nan Shan Plaza includes public art spaces of about 1600m2.
 After completion, it will be used as an important venue for receiving foreign guests and important ceremonies.
 The use of fundraising activities can also be provided to public welfare arts and cultural activities or small-scale commercial activities, art exhibitions, etc., which can inject more art and culture into the Xinyi District where financial and commercial gatherings are concentrated.